 - Frequently Asked Questions and Fact Sheets on Australia’s Datum Modernisation project

-Online forum supports switch to GDA2020
+Official forum supports switch to GDA2020

 An online forum has been established by the ICSM to share experiences and find answers relating to questions about the modernisation of Australia's datum.
 It is moderated by members of the GDA Modernisation Implementation Working Group and other technical specialists from around Australia.
 More about datum modernisation can be found on GDA Modernisation and Implementation Working Group website.

 For more information contact a member of the Survey Services team on +61 (0)8 9273 7111 or email email@example.com.